Essential facts about Psychology and Psychologists

 SPS, in collaboration with 60 different psychology associations around the world, have come up with a global statement on the relevance and importance of psychology.
 Find out more below:

 Statement on qualifications in Psychology

 Psychology is the study of people: how they think, how they act, react and interact.
 Psychology is concerned with all aspects of behaviour and the thoughts, feelings and motivation underlying such behaviour' (British Psychological Society).
 The field of psychology encompasses both research, through which we learn fundamental principles about human and animal behaviour, and practice, where psychologists work directly with adults and children.
 Research helps to guide practising psychologists about the most suitable ways of assisting people with their problems.
 In psychology there are a number of distinct specialisations.
 Within each specialty there are psychologists who work primarily as researchers, others who work primarily as practitioners and also some who do both.

-Counselling psychologists aim to help people to improve in their sense of well being, alleviate their distress, resolve their crises and increase their ability to solve problems and make decisions for themselves.
-Counselling psychologists usually have an accredited first degree with further qualifications in counselling, usually a Masters degree, together with a period of supervised practice.
-There is an increasing number of counselling psychologists in Singapore.
+Counselling psychologists aim to help people to improve their sense of wellbeing, alleviate their distress, manage personal crisis, and enhance their capacity to solve problems and make decisions.
+Counselling psychologists usually have an accredited first degree with further qualifications in Counselling (at least a Master in Counselling Psychology) together with a period of supervised practice.

 Neuropsychologists specialise in understanding the relationship between the physical brain and behaviour.
 They often work in research or clinical settings where they assess and treat people with brain injuries or dysfunctions.
 Neuropsychologists have postgraduate training in neuropsychology.